Minimum wage country profile for Greece

 Under the new Law 5163/2024 (Articles 6 and 15), the following social partners will also be included in the procedure from 2025:

-This mechanism was legislated in 2013 but was initially put into effect in September 2018.
+The mechanism that was valid up until 2024 was legislated in 2013 but was initially put into effect in September 2018.
 In the preceding period, spanning from 2012 to 2018, the minimum wage was directly determined by the government and remained unchanged as part of the bailout agreements.

 The consultation phase, with explicitly defined time frames, include the drafting of proposals, reports and memoranda submitted by the parties involved.
 This material is then forwarded to KEPE, a research centre supervised by the Ministry of Finance, tasked with formulating a proposal/recommendation regarding the minimum wage level.